SWxTREC/msis/README.md

 ### Running a dev image locally

-Once you have built your image using the cmmand above, you can `./docker-run.sh` to start a local development image.
+Once you have built your image using the command above, you can `./docker-run.sh` to start a local development image.
 This image will be served at `http://localhost:8080/dev`

 ### Pushing an image to the LASP web registry